 These bits and pieces were taken from Monday June 14, 2010 | by Lee Brooks

-Shipping prices vary with international and Canada destinations.
-Combined shipping is available, inquire.
+Sorry, shipping international is unavailable at this time, thank you for understanding.
+Combined domestic shipping is available, inquire.
 Check my Etsy Shop Carmelcollectibles.com for more antique, vintage and artisan items.

 Thank you, enjoy!